-Google Hangouts — comprising Hangouts Chat and Hangouts Meet — is part of Google's G Suite.
-Hangouts Meet is the videoconferencing element.
-It's fully integrated with G Suite and requires no extra plug-ins, so your colleagues, partners, and volunteers can easily join simply by clicking a link.
+Google Meet is part of Google Workspace.
+Google Meet is the video conferencing element.
+It's fully integrated with Google Workspace and requires no extra plug-ins, so your colleagues, partners, and volunteers can easily join simply by clicking a link.
 Meetings can include up to 100 people with the free version of Google Workspace, or up to 250 with the discounted Business Plus and Enterprise versions.
 Participants can join through any device from a mobile phone to a conference room system.

-Android and iOS Meet apps are available, and a meeting-specific dial-in number is offered in the Enterprise edition of G Suite.
-You can get access to G Suite and other elements of Google for Nonprofits through the TechSoup marketplace.
+Android and iOS Meet apps are available, and a meeting-specific dial-in number is offered in the Enterprise edition of Google Workspace.
+You can get access to Google Workspace and other elements of Google for Nonprofits through TechSoup Validation Services.

-We'd recommend giving Google Hangouts a try if
+We'd recommend giving Google Meet a try if

-- You already use G Suite or other Google products in your organization.
+- You already use Google Workspace or other Google products in your organization.

 - You often need to host mid-sized meetings of up to 100 people (or up to 250 with paid accounts).